audeering/auglib/docs/usage.rst

     plot(result[0][0], sampling_rate)

-We can do the same on a segmented index in the `Unified Format`_.
+We can do the same on a segmented index conform to audformat_.

 .. jupyter-execute::